jharwell/libra/docs/design/philosophy.rst

 ====================

-The general consensus is that globbing source files=bad in cmake, for some very valid reasons, list below along with my experience in why the each reason isn't a dealbreaker for using globbing.
+The general consensus is that globbing source files=bad in cmake, for some very valid reasons, listed below along with my experience in why the each reason isn't a dealbreaker for using globbing.

-#.
-Using globs can result in non-deterministic builds: the same cmake project
+#. **Using globs can result in non-deterministic builds: the same cmake project
    might produce different results depending on the state of the filesystem.
-If new  files are added to the globbed directory, the build process might not detect these changes, resulting in inconsistent builds.
+If new  files are added to the globbed directory, the build process might not detect these changes, resulting in inconsistent builds.**

-   However, the *benefit* of not having to modify CMakeLists.txt every. single. time. you add/remove files outweighs the potential pitfalls:
+   - If your filesystem is behaving oddly, then you probably have bigger problems than just CMake.

    - Since cmake is re-run when you add a file anyway, remembering to re-run manually after adding/removing files is not THAT terrible.